commercelayer/commercelayer-js-sdk/README.md

 A JavaScript Library wrapper that makes it quick and easy to interact with the [Commerce Layer API](https://docs.commercelayer.io/api/).

+> A brand new Commerce Layer SDK is going to be officially released.
+It's currently in beta version.
+Feel free to [try it]((https://github.com/commercelayer/commercelayer-sdk)).

 ### What is Commerce Layer?

 [Commerce Layer](https://commercelayer.io/) is a headless platform that lets you easily build enterprise-grade ecommerce into any website, by using the language, CMS, and tools you already master and love.